 MUTH 232/3.0 Opera

-An introduction to opera through the study of selected works from the Baroque era to the 20th century.
-Equal attention will be paid to literary, musical and visual aspects.
+An introduction to opera through the study of selected works and excerpts from the Baroque era to the 21st century.
+Musical, dramatic and literary aspects will be explored.

 We will examine the intriguing world of opera from multiple perspectives, including cultural, historical and analytical.
 We will explore production aspects such as staging, costumes and lighting; and musical aspects with a special emphasis on singers.